xinoehp512/startup/README.md

 - **HTML** - Structure of the application.
 Pages include login page, task enter page, schedule page, and social page.
 - **CSS** - Style of the application.
 Used to create good visual appeal.
 - **React** - Components for each page.
-Efficient updating of components with user input (task selection, page changes)
+Efficient updating of components with user input and routing (task selection, page changes)
 - **Service** - Backend service with endpoints for:
     - login
     - entering tasks
     - retrieving tasks
     - sending user messages
     - retrieving user responses
+    - API call to Google Calendar
+    - Register, login, and logout users.
 - **DB/Login** - Store users, tasks, and messages.
 Register and login users.
-- **WebSocket** - Users are able to communicate with each other on public feeds
+- **WebSocket** - Users are able to communicate with each other on public feeds.

 ## 🚀 AWS deliverable